djgroen/facs/docs/fabcovid19.rst

 	fabsim localhost facs_locationmap:<region_name>,houses=True

-This plots all the builings in the region including the houses.
+This plots all the buildings in the region including the houses.
 Since, the number of houses is typically very high, it may take some time to render on the web-browser.
 Therefore, if you do not wish to plot the houses, type:

 .. code-block:: sh

 	fabsim localhost facs_locationmap:<region_name>

-This should give you a web page that show plots like:
+This should give you a web page that shows plots like:

 .. image:: maplocations.png